LincolnixLearningCenter/prep_ruby_challenges/README.md

           end

         end

+        nil

 Your job is to code a program which outputs each number and which person said it.
 Use it to show that  player 1 will say the number "100".

+Tips:

+-   Remember to stick with brute force instead of trying to "figure out" the trick to the problem.
+-   Name your variables well!
+-   Ignore the skipping to start out with.
+Only add it when you're ready.

+Advanced Option:

+-   Make your method take two inputs &#x2013; the number of players and the number you're counting up to.
+Then see who says the last number each time!

 ## The Elevator